Kostyantyn Gryshchenko

 Kostyantyn Ivanovych Gryshchenko (also spelled Hryshchenko; Костянтин Іванович Грищенко; born 28 October 1953) is a Ukrainian diplomat and politician.

-Since Ukraine gained independence, Kostyantyn Gryshchenko has served in a succession of senior positions with responsibilities ranging from arms control and regional security to education and public health.
+Since Ukraine gained independence, Gryshchenko has served in a succession of senior positions with responsibilities ranging from arms control and regional security to education and public health.
 He served as Vice Prime Minister of Ukraine (2012–2014), Minister of Foreign Affairs of Ukraine (2003–2005 and 2010–2012) and First Deputy Secretary of the National Security and Defense Council of Ukraine (2008–2010).

-Ambassadorial appointments include: Head of Mission of Ukraine to NATO and the Ambassador of Ukraine to Belgium, the Netherlands and Luxembourg (1998–2000), Ambassador to the United States (2000–2003) and Ambassador to the Russian Federation (2008–2010).

-In addition to his posts in the Ukrainian Government, Kostyantyn Gryshchenko participated in personal capacity in a number of high-profile bodies focused chiefly on various aspects of regional and international security: 1991 –Deputy Chief Inspector for biological weapons of the United Nations Special Commission in Iraq (UNSCOM); 1995–1998 –Member of Council of Founders, Geneva Center for Security Policy; 1999–2003 Member of the Advisory Board on Disarmament Matters to the UN Secretary General (in 2003 –Chairman of the Board); 2000–2003 –Member, United Nations Monitoring, Verification and Inspection Commission (UNMOVIC) and 2003–2006, Member of the Board of Directors of Transatlantic Partners Against AIDS.

-Kostyantyn Gryshchenko holds the diplomatic rank of Ambassador Extraordinary and Plenipotentiary.
+He holds the diplomatic rank of Ambassador Extraordinary and Plenipotentiary.

-Education
+Early life, education and professional activity

-In 1975 Kostyantyn Gryshchenko graduated with honors from Moscow State Institute of International Relations with a specialty in international law.
-Besides his native Ukrainian and Russian languages he is fluent in English and French.
+In 1975, Gryshchenko graduated with honors from Moscow State Institute of International Relations with a specialty in international law.
+Between 1976 and 1980 Gryhschenko served as a staff member of the United Nations Secretariat in New York City.

-Professional activity

-1976–1980 –served as staff member of the United Nations Secretariat in New York City.
 (Note: Yuri Drozdov was KGB resident at the United Nations as the Soviet Union's deputy representative to United Nations from 1975–1979.
 In 1978, Arkady Shevchenko, a Soviet diplomat at the United Nations, defected to the United States and was debriefed by Aldrich Ames.)

-From 1981–1991 held various diplomatic positions in the Ministry of Foreign Affairs of the USSR.
+From 1981 to 1991 he held various diplomatic positions in the Ministry of Foreign Affairs of the USSR.